b4you/EmpAppDocs/WebAdmin/admin-introduction.rst

    :alt: interface_basic
    :scale: 50 %

-   1.The logged in user information.
+   1. The logged in user information.
    2.The dashboard link.

    3.The user management.